Ubikitina/datahack-cloud/README.md

 # Datahack exercise: AWS Advertisement Website Backend

-This repository contains the project for the "Data Architecture and Engineering" master's program, specifically focusing on the Cloud module.
-The objective of this exercise is to design and implement the backend of an advertisement website using AWS and Serverless.
+The objective of this project is to design and implement the backend of an advertisement website using AWS and Serverless.
+This project has been developed as part of the Data Architecture and Engineering master's program at Datahack.

 ## Implemented Requirements